gabrielecirulli/hn-special/CONTRIBUTING.md

 ## Reporting an issue

 Thanks for taking the time to report an issue.
-Please describe the issue in as much detail as possible and include, if possible, your Chrome version and the steps needed to reproduce the issue (if needed).
+Please describe the issue in as much detail as possible and include, if possible, your browser version and the steps needed to reproduce the issue (if needed).

 ## Building the extension